 Are you interested in delving into researched-based knowledge and developing skills and attitudes that will help improve teaching-learning processes and student achievement?
 Do you want to help inform a wide range of practices and concerns within education?
 As an Education and Human Development MA student, you'll be encouraged to focus your creativity, imagination and intelligence on real-world challenges impacting learning environments, basing your recommendations and decisions on research findings and objective evidence.
 This program concentration provides opportunities for you to develop an in-depth understanding about research, statistics, measurement and evaluation.
 In addition to basic coursework, you'll master relevant computer applications and serve an appropriate practicum/internship in this field.

 You will study with outstanding faculty who will help you develop professionally by connecting you to knowledge and practices apparent in today's schools - some traditional, some innovative and most reform-oriented.

 Classes are designed to fit your busy schedule, some face-to-face, some online, some on weekends, etc. Students complete the 30 credits in two to three years taking one to three classes at a time.

-The School of Education & Human Development has proposed changing the name of the Educational Psychology degree to Education and Human Development.
-If approved, the name change could go into effect as soon as Fall, 2015.
+Note: The School of Education & Human Development has recently changed this degree name from Educational Psychology to Education and Human Development.

 For additional information, contact firstname.lastname@example.org or 303-315-6300.